argilla-io/argilla/docs/_source/reference/python/python_client.rst

 - :ref:`python ref methods`: These methods make up the interface to interact with Argilla's REST API.
 - :ref:`python ref records`: You need to wrap your data in these *Records* for Argilla to understand it.
 - :ref:`python ref datasets`: Datasets: You can wrap your records around these *Datasets* for extra functionality.
+- :ref:`python ref feedbackdataset`: FeedbackDataset: the dataset format for *FeedbackTask* and LLM support.

 .. _python ref methods: